 The new Lord Baden-Powell of Gilwell lives in Melbourne thanks to a beer one night after Rovers Australia's Lord Baden-Powell of Gilwell By ANDREW TAYLOR From his childhood and Cubs in southern Rhodesia (Zimbabwe), to schooling and Scouts in England, to marrying and raising a family in Melbourne, life has been quite a journey for the latest Lord Baden-Powell of Gilwell, the 4th Baron Baden-Powell.
-Michael Baden-Powell, as Victorian Scouting friends know him, still lives close to the Camberwell Scout hall where his wife Joan, the Lady Baden-Powell, was a Cub Leader, and where their three sons were Cubs and Scouts.
+Michael Baden-Powell, as Victorian Scouting friends know him, still lives close to the Camberwell Scout hall where his wife Joan, the Lady Baden-Powell, was a Cub Leader. and where their three sons were Cubs and Scouts.
 But the death in December 2019 of his older brother Robert, the 3rd Baron Baden-Powell, means he now inherits the titles first bestowed upon their grandfather, the Founder of Scouting.
 Michael's Scouting journey spans three continents.
 He was invested as a young Cub Scout in Rhodesia, where he loved being out in the bush: "It was true bush, similar to what we have here.
+On one Michael and Joan at their home in Melbourne.

-On one occasion we spent the night in a hut we had built.
+occasion we spent the night in a hut we had built.
 We had to make a proper fireplace, put a fire together, then boil our water in a billy."
 In 1947 Michael's family moved to England.
 He joined the school Scout Troop at Pierrepont House in Surrey.
-This was an independent school for boys in Surrey, founded in 1947 by its first headmaster, Thomas Joyce Parry, known to students as "Major Parry".
+This was an independent school for boys in Surrey, founded in 1947 by its first headmaster.
+Thomas Jovce Parry. known to students as "Major Parry".
 The school's houses were named after battles (eg Agincourt, Trafalgar, and Waterloo) and the school cadet corps was the heart of the school's ethos.
 The school, which closed in 1993, counts Michael Baden-Powell among its famous alumni.
 A favourite memory is when members of the Army Cadet corps were dropped by truck in a desolate part of the Brecon district of Wales.
-They had 24 hours to get back to their main base camp - and dinner Michael recalls: "All we had was 24-
+They had 24 hours to get back to their main base camp - and dinner.
+Michael recalls: "All we had was 24hour rations, the clothes we stood in, an ordnance survey map, and a prismatic compass.